rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## Children killed collecting water in Israeli drone strike
+## Children killed collecting water as Israel claims error

 date: 2025-07-13, from: RTÉ News

-Gaza's civil defence agency said Israeli air strikes have killed more than 40 people, including children at a water distribution point, as talks for a ceasefire between Israel and Hamas stalled.
+Gaza's civil defence agency said Israeli attacks killed 43 Palestinians, including at a market and a water distribution point, as talks for a ceasefire between Israel and Hamas stalled

 <br>